 - dried chickpeas– this will not work as well with canned.
 Reason being, soaking a dried chickpea allows for a slight chew in the texture.

 - short grain brown rice– long grain will not work here.
 The short grain brown rice has that perfect chew to it, which is a huge part of the texture in this vegan taco meat.

 - red onion– adds a depth of flavor reminiscent of real crumbled taco meat.

-- veggie broth- just enough to cook the onion to that prefect soft consistency and keep this recipe low-fat and oil free.
+- veggie broth– just enough to cook the onion to that prefect soft consistency and keep this recipe low-fat and oil free.
 Do not add any more liquid or it will yield a mushier end result.
-Don’t ask me how I know.
-Ok fine, MANY errors.
-PS- you can use water too if you don’t have broth and are too lazy to go to the store (I learned this lesson as well).
+You can use water too if you don’t have broth and are too lazy to go to the store.

 - seasoning– I use my new favorite homemade taco seasoning (it has an important secret ingredient!), also don’t forget to add your salt as my homemade taco seasoning is salt free.